K-PaaS/application-platform-guide-eng/user_guide/portal/admin.md

 3. Delete the service by clicking ②"Delete" button.<br>
 ![23]

-4. When registering app service at the catalog page, click  ①"Register App Service" button.
+4. When registering an app service on the catalog page, click the ①"Register App Service" button.
 Enter name, classification, service, thumbnail, parameter, pubic availability, outline, and description.
 Click ②"Register" to complete registering the service. <br>
 ![24]

 ※ **delivery-pipeline**, an example of registering an app service
-1. Input necessary datas for registering an app service at the registering form screen.
+1. Input necessary data for registering an app service at the registering form screen.
-2. Enter the name to register at app service.
+2. Enter the name to register an the app service.
 3. Set classification as "Development Support Tool".
 4. Set service as "delivery-pipeline-v2".
-5. Select an image the user wants to use for thumbnail.
+5. Select an image the user wants to use for the thumbnail.
      > **The applied Thumbnail can be checked at the 'PaaS-TA User' of Catalog service list and service registration.**<br>
 6. Insert document URL.
      > (Ex.) https://github.com/PaaS-TA/DELIVERY-PIPELINE-UI <br>